xnodeoncode/i45-jslogger/README.md

 logger.addClient(myCustomLogger);
 ```

-Each call to a method on i45-jslogger will call the corresponding method on each custom logger added.
+Each method call on i45-jslogger will result in the corresponding method on clients.
+Client calls are synchronous and in the order that the clients were added.
+See the sample code below.

 ### Complete Example